 The Association for Talent Development, Chicagoland Chapter, is the oldest chapter of ATD.
 Founded in 1943, ATDChi is proud to be one of three largest chapters in the nation, and is among the most influential.
 With membership of approximately 500 learning and development professionals in Chicagoland, ATDChi provides a forum for networking and the exchange of professional development opportunities and resources.

 ATDChi is the premier community for workplace learning and performance professionals in the Midwest.
-We strive to have our our professional development opportunities, services and leaderships recognized throughout the United States.
+We strive to have our professional development opportunities, services and leadership recognized throughout the United States.

 ATDChi provides its members with the knowledge, skills, tools and resources necessary to ensure ongoing professional development, and the ability to deliver exceptional value to their organizations in the area of workplace learning and performance.

 ATDChi is governed by its Constitution, which was updated in 2014.
 Open the PDF.

 The Association for Talent Development (ATD), formerly ASTD, is the world’s largest association dedicated to those who develop talent in organizations.
 These professionals help others achieve their full potential by improving their knowledge, skills, and abilities.

 ATD’s members come from more than 120 countries and work in public and private organizations in every industry sector.
 ATD supports the work of professionals locally in more than 125 chapters, international strategic partners, and global member networks.